TheLoggicalOne/BA_for_Solico/docs/index.md

 ## Latest Updates and To Do

+### Prepare for Week 3 , Continue work on week 2 Class and Prolems
+- Work on [this spreadsheet](https://docs.google.com/spreadsheets/d/1PHpVPqGiuEuHjzC6EJMEaztyuwrnXobEEHUBNRirstM/edit?usp=sharing) online, you will see the problem with using percentages when
+quantities can be negative
+       - I am not satisfied with how I explained this concept in class, I hope it will click when
+       you work with  numbers yourself
+- You can download all excel files form [here](https://drive.google.com/drive/folders/1RuTdPAAchJs_Ki-M3ssc4E8CTPgHc8xQ?usp=sharing) (if you did not get them from Ms Tardast)
+- start working on excersiese and thinking problem in [week 3](weeks/week03.md) page
+- You should start working on them as soon as possible, so that you could ask your question in
+Wednesday office hours

 ### Prepare for Week 2:
 - Go to [week 2](weeks/week02.md) page:
        - read the overview and goals